near/docs/docs/concepts/web3/nft.md

 ## NFT Marketplace

-At this point, we’ve covered in detail how to integratie NFTs into our Web 2 application, but we’ve stayed away from the economy part.
+At this point, we’ve covered in detail how to integrate NFTs into our Web 2 application, but we’ve stayed away from the economy part.
 The essential part for having a functioning economy is a marketplace where users can freely trade and exchange their NFTs.
 Such a marketplace usually consists of a smart contract and a client application.
 This smart contract is closely integrated with a NFT’s smart contract using the cross-contract calls.
 The reason for having a separate smart contract is two-fold: